pyvec/blog.python.cz/content/2019-03-02_pyladies-snake-report.md

   databases, there's Python and a bit of graphics.
 * With a single lecturer rather than small coach-led groups, it's not a problem if a coach doesn't show up.
-  Also, and the coaches can be relative beginners.
+  Also, the coaches can be relative beginners.
   (This format does introduce a single point of failure, though.)

 It's still impossible to learn (and remember) programming in a single day,